WebberZone/knowledgebase/readme.txt

 = 1.1.0 =
 * New: Network activate now works on multisite
-* New: Main archive displays the Knowledgebase
+* New: Main archive displays the Knowledgebase.
+You can override the default template by adding a file `archive-wz_knowledgebase.php` in your theme folder
+* New: Category archive displays the knowledgebase for the specific category.
+You can override the default template by adding a file `taxonomy-wzkb_category.php` in your theme folder
 * Modified: Custom post type slug changed to `knowledgebase` from `wzkb`
 * Modified: Custom post type archives and category archives changed to `kb-articles`.
 Tag archives changed to `kb-tags`
 * Modified: Duplicate code cleanup